 High-frequency hearing loss is a condition where people have difficulty hearing sounds between the 2,000 to 8,000 Hertz range.
 This means that certain high-frequency verbal sounds like ‘s’, ‘h’, or ‘f’, (the consonants) are more…

 Although the vast majority of newborns are screened for hearing loss (typically in the hospital prior to discharge), hearing loss is still one of the most common issues present at birth.
 For this reason, it’s important to partner with a Doctor of Audiology who can assess your child and recommend the right treatments.
 The reality is that untreated hearing loss in children can set back their development by years because they’re unable to hear and learn critical life skills such as language and social interactions.
 Sometimes, by the time the assessment has been made, the damage has been done.
-If you notice that your child doesn’t seem to be responding and learning language as they should be, this is a sign that you should have them assessed for hearing loss sooner rather than later.
+If you notice that your child doesn’t seem to be responding and learning the language as they should be, this is a sign that you should have them assessed for hearing loss sooner rather than later.

 There are many different signs to watch for, depending on your child’s age and stage of development.
 Generally, though, you should have your child assessed if you notice unresponsiveness to sounds, conversations, and language.
 Additionally, things like poor language comprehension or vocabulary can be signs of hearing loss.
 If they have trouble articulating words or acknowledging specific vocalizations, it means they may have trouble hearing unique sounds that make up conjugations and sentence structure.
-An abrupt decline in academics is also reason to have your child tested for hearing loss because they may have difficulty keeping up in the classroom.
+An abrupt decline in academics is also a reason to have your child tested for hearing loss because they may have difficulty keeping up in the classroom.
 Unfortunately, parents sometimes dismiss poor responsiveness or academic accomplishment as misbehavior, delaying important treatment for what may be hearing loss.

 During an assessment at our New York City office, our Doctors of Audiology can make sure you and your child are comfortable and understand the hearing test process.
 Slightly different than an adult hearing assessment, we can perform tests that are specific to children and their development.
 Firstly, we’ll discuss any symptoms you’ve noticed so that we can have a full understanding of what you’ve both been experiencing and what brought you to have a hearing assessment.
 This can also include discussing a complete medical history; yours, your family’s, and your child’s.
 With this information, we can tailor the right testing process to your child.
 A common test for infants is a visual reinforcement audiometry (VRA).
 During this test, we see how responsive your child is to sound played out of their field of vision.
 If your child is old enough, we can perform many of the same tests as an adult assessment.
 Our Doctors of Audiology love kids, so we can make sure your child is engaged and having fun during this process.
 Once we have your child’s hearing test results, we can discuss their best options for hearing aids and treatment going forward.